Updated: Sep 27, 2021

 Have you been struggling to say no to that drink or the food that doesn’t align with your values?
 Are you dreading having to share space with people that bring negative energy?
 Have you been taking work home?
 Are you constantly agreeing with those around you to keep the peace?
 Are you transforming who you are to be what others want you to be?

-These are all ways that we abandon our boundaries and this can lead to stress, illness and fatigue if not addressed.
-The festive season can pose an extra challenge to our boundaries due our nature to avoid conflict and please people.
+These are all ways that we abandon our boundaries and this can lead to stress, illness and fatigue if not addressed..
 Boundaries are guidelines and limits we create to stay true to our values and goals.
 A boundary is not a bubble that separates us from the world or a giant fort to keep others out.
 A boundary is a compass we use to guide our actions and behaviours through life.

 Boundaries can be physical or emotional, and they can range from being loose to rigid, with healthy boundaries often falling somewhere in between. - Joaquin Selva